bitcoin-sv/spv-wallet-docs/spv-wallet/authentication.md

 #### Create

-To authenticate as user with access key, first your xpub must be registered in bux and you must create an access key by making a request:
+To authenticate as user with access key, first your xpub must be registered in SPV Wallet and you must create an access key by making a request:

 ```http request
 POST {{spv-wallet-url}}/v1/access-key